 Samsung Tizen - the bright new kid

-With the arrival of webOS in 2014, LG's smart TV offerings were completely refreshed.
-And it’s recently been updated, with all LG smart TVs from 2014 and 2015 now being furnished with webOS 2.0 via a firmware update. webOS 2.0 is built around a task bar that runs along the bottom of the screen.
+With the arrival of webOS in 2014, LG's smart TV offerings were completely refreshed, and there have been several solid updates since then.
+Today's webOS 3.0 software is built around a taskbar that runs along the bottom of the screen.

 All apps, whether a content hub such as Netflix or simply an HDMI input on the TV, are treated the same on the dynamic display, which sees icons pop up, jig about, drop down and change order.

 It's fast – really fast – which is a great improvement over older smart TVs, although it does lack some of the easy customisation you get with Firefox TV and Tizen.